cftuabbottgithub/appAutomation_Chris_SDET/README.md

 In the terminal, use the command ```appium --allow-insecure chromedriver_autodownload```.
 This allows Appium to automatically download chromedriver when interacting with a WebView.

+The server should be running at the default port (4723).

 ### Running the Android emulator and installing the apk file
 After the Android virtual device is created, launch the emulator from Android Studio device manager.